 Comparison of visual effect of full mortar joints vs. slightly recessed joints.
 Filling joints too full hides the actual joint thickness and changes the character of the original brick work.
-(Source: National Park Service)
+(Source: National Park Service) Consult Technical Preservation Services Brief 1: Assessing Cleaning and Water-Repellent Treatments for Historic Masonry Buildings.

-1. It is not appropriate to paint, seal, or coat historic masonry surfaces that were not previously painted, sealed, or coated as this can trap moisture and degrade the masonry.
+- e.
+Repair masonry features, surfaces, and details using appropriate repair methods including re-pointing, consolidating, piecing in, and patching.
+Do not cover historic exterior materials with a new applied material, unless temporarily necessary to stabilize damaged areas or prevent further damage.
+New masonry surfaces in new construction may be painted or sealed. - f.
+It is not appropriate to paint, seal, or coat historic masonry surfaces that were not previously painted, sealed, or coated as this can trap moisture and degrade the masonry.
 Repoint deteriorated mortar joints matching the original mortar in strength, composition, color, and texture; generally do not use Portland Cement as it does not allow for expansion and contraction.
-Consult Preservation Brief 2 Repointing Mortar Joints in Historic Masonry Buildings
+Consult Technical Preservation Services Brief 2: Repointing Mortar Joints in Historic Masonry Buildings. - g.

-- e.
 Replace missing features on contributing buildings with materials in keeping with the building's original materials.
-Substitute contemporary, but visually matching materials for the original only if it is not feasible to replace in kind. - f.
+Substitute contemporary, but visually matching materials for the original only if it is not feasible to replace in kind. - h.
 In new additions or new construction, consider designs that include brick patterning, corbelling, insets and projections, or other traditional decorative brickwork details, especially those that provide a change in plane.
-Brick size and texture, joint width, and other small-scale design features can provide a sense of continuity with the craftsmanship and texture of contributing buildings. - g.
-In new additions or new construction, use durable and repairable contemporary materials as secondary accents in combination with traditional primary wall materials such as masonry or concrete stucco. - h.
+Brick size and texture, joint width, and other small-scale design features can provide a sense of continuity with the craftsmanship and texture of contributing buildings. - i.
+In new additions or new construction, use durable and repairable contemporary materials as secondary accents in combination with traditional primary wall materials such as masonry or concrete stucco. - j.
 Finish new materials in a similar way to contributing buildings with the same material; wood is painted, metal is powder-coated or painted in a non-metallic finish, concrete stucco is finished smooth rather than a highly sanded or troweled finish, and glass is clear or translucent.

-Ralston Block (1124 Adams Avenue) Note the removal of the added "fieldstone" facing and restoration of the historic stucco wall finish.
+Ralston Block (1124 Adams Avenue) Note the removal of the added "fieldstone" facing and restoration of the historic painted brick wall finish.
 (Source: Google Street View 2012 and 2015)